israelroldan/extjs-reactor/packages/reactor-modern-boilerplate/README.md

-# React + Ext JS Classic Boilerplate
+# React + Ext JS Modern Boilerplate

 A foundation for React apps that use the Ext JS modern toolkit.